Naveenlogs/Sastasafar_Project1/README.md

 # Sastasafar_Project1
-Sasta Safar is online flight ticket booking website.
+Sasta Safar is online flight ticket booking website & it is used to maintain version of source codes.